AstralCoder581/DSA-Leetcode-Question-Challege/README.md

 ## To set up git( if not done)
 - Download git from [here](https://git-scm.com/download/win)
 - Then follow the this [process](https://www.youtube.com/watch?v=j-g8AXr4nR4)
+- If you are interested to learn everything about git and github [Click here](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV)

 ## What to do in this challenge
 - Make a folder of your name.